jordan23jy/frontend-nanodegree-mobile-portfolio/README.md

 Steps taken to achieve 60fps and pizza resize under 5 ms
-* Utilized transform: scale(n);, to resize Pizzas
+* Utilized transform: scale(n); to resize pizzas
-* Utilized transform: translateX(npx);, for pizza animation when scrolling
+* Utilized transform: translateX(npx); for mocing pizzas when scrolling
 * Add async in JS
 * Minified CSS and JS
 * compressed and utilized svg formats for images
-* Reduced number of pizzas
+* Reduced number of pizzas to reduce cost of areas that get repainted

 Resources used throughout this project